 (Pseudorca crassidens)

-False killer whales are fast movers, they can be very playful around boats, riding the bow wave or breach.
+False killer whales are fast swimmers, they can be very playful around boats, riding the bow wave or breaching.

 The false killer whale is a very social animal and lives in strong family bonds in very small groups of 10 to 50 animals.
 They communicate through clicking sounds and whistles, which can be heard clearly in the water if you have the opportunity to snorkel near or with them.